Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 * scissors;

-* clean tracheostomy bands (twill tape)
+* clean tracheostomy tapes (twill insulating tape)

 You can also use a special kit containing all the necessary accessories.

-3. Prepare new tracheostomy bands.
+3. Prepare new tracheostomy straps.

 5. Wash your hands.